vladasanadev/theta-ai2nft-workshop/guides/06-nft-minting-guide.md

 ### **3.4 Integration with Chat Flow**

-In your `server.ts`, this integrates into the existing flow:
+In your `server.ts`, this integrates into the existing flow of the `/chat` endpoint:

 ```javascript
 // Check if user wants to generate an image